 Top Five Characters Created in Infinity Inc.

-Top Five MONTH continues with a look at the top five characters introduced in the pages of Roy Thomas’ Infinity Inc.!
+Top Five MONTH continues (check here to see an archive of all the top five lists featured so far) with a look at the top five characters introduced in the pages of Roy Thomas’ Infinity Inc.!

 Dr. Mid-Nite II (Beth Chapel)